jcapili/crowpy/README.md

 * portability to other delivery services (UPS, FedEx, etc.)
 * a suggestion for a third-party that is able to verify the accuracy of these functions

-I have no authority on/prior experience with this, so I'm more than happy to collaborate on this project with more knowledgeable people -- in fact, constructive criticism is encouraged because that's the whole reason for this online release.
-If anyone has questions/suggestions for ways to improve the code, please contact me [here](https://jcapili.wixsite.com/jasoncapili/contact).
+I have no authority on/prior experience with this, so I'm more than happy to collaborate on this project with more knowledgeable people.
+Constructive criticism is welcome :) If anyone has questions/suggestions for ways to improve the code, please contact me [here](https://jcapili.wixsite.com/jasoncapili/contact).